 Lauterbrunnen Valley Facts

 - Fourth, this location holds one more claim to fame.
 That’s because the incredible site also has an ancient history.
-It was first mentioned in literature as early as the year 1240.
+The breathtaking location was first mentioned in literature as early as the year 1240.
 Finally, the translation of original text gives it a name which translates as clear spring.

 Lauterbrunnen Valley Physical Description

-Lauterbrunnen Valley also comprises a total area of about 63.5 sq mi (164.5 sq km).
+Furthermore, stunning Lauterbrunnen Valley also comprises a total area of about 63.5 sq mi (164.5 sq km).
 Of this, a total of 51% still either has a covering of forest or gets used for agriculture.
 As a result, this wonderful location plays an important role in the area in which it formed, even today.